IQTLabs/GitGeo/README.md

 ## Roadmap

-- Identify those contributors with PyPI publish rights with separate asterisk type
+- Identify those contributors with PyPI publish rights with an asterisk